 Many cards say to destroy the card under a certain condition, rather than the gameplay element it represents (monster, spell, trap, etc.) Cue many beginner players ripping up the card when the conditions are met.

 A common mistake most beginners make is the difference between "destroying" a card and "negating" a card.
 The former simply means the card no longer exists on the field, the latter means it's effects are stopped until the negating effect ends.
-This means that playing something like Mystical Space Typhoon on a activated counter trap card is meaningless, as it's effect is already in motion and it would go to the graveyard regardless anyways.
+This means that playing something like Mystical Space Typhoon on an activated spell/trap card with the same or lower spell speed is meaningless, as it's effect is already in motion and it would go to the graveyard regardless anyways.
 Likewise, simply negating the effect of a continuous card without destroying it is moot, as the effect would resume as soon as the negation card is gone.

 There's a card called "Yu-Jo Friendship".
 When activated, you offer a handshake to your opponent.
 The effects of the card are dependent on whether or not the opponent accepts the handshake, but you can reveal a "Unity" card in your hand to your opponent, and then they must "accept the handshake".
 It doesn't say to apply the one specific effect, just that they must accept the handshake.
 So one player, after using this card, stuck his hand down his pants, and then showed Unity to force a handshake.
 His opponent wisely chose to forfeit rather than to shake that hand.